nurettincoban/diff2ai/README.md

 #  - review_YYYY-MM-DD_HH-mm-ss-SSS.md  (default template)
 #  - copies prompt content to your clipboard
 #  - add --save-diff to also write review_YYYY-MM-DD_HH-mm-ss-SSS.diff
+# Recommended for AI agents (Cursor/Claude):
+# Ensure the tool is on the branch being reviewed and fetch refs
+diff2ai review feature/payments --target main --copy --switch --fetch
 ```

 Pick a template explicitly: